Adam Pavlásek: Singles

-2015
+2015: First Challenger title

 At the start of 2015, Pavlásek replaced injured countryman Radek Štěpánek in the Hopman Cup, playing alongside Lucie Šafářová.
 He made a name for himself by defeating world No. 20 Fabio Fognini of Italy, Pavlásek's first ever win over a top 20 player.

+Pavlásek won his first singles title at the Poprad Tatry Challenger.

 2016: Top 100, ATP and Grand Slam debuts

 Pavlásek made his Grand Slam debut at the 2016 French Open as a lucky loser and recorded his first Major win over Roberto Carballes Baena.

 He made his top 100 debut on 12 June 2016 following his 2016 Sparta Prague Open Challenger title.

 He made his ATP Tour debut at 2016 Generali Open Kitzbühel, defeating Máximo González and Marcel Granollers to make his first ATP-level quarterfinal, where he lost to Nikoloz Basilashvili.

 2017: Wimbledon debut and first win

 He made his Wimbledon debut and defeated Ernesto Escobedo, his second Major win, before losing to fourth seed Novak Djokovic.